alphagov/smart-answers/README.md

 2. Review the changes in the commit(s)
 3. Remove any trailing whitespace
-4. Run the following command to re-generate the HTML artefacts for the regression tests:
+4. Run the following command to re-generate the Govspeak artefacts (in `test/artefacts/<smart-answer-flow-name>`) for the regression tests:

         $ RUN_REGRESSION_TESTS=<smart-answer-flow-name> ruby test/regression/smart_answers_regression_test.rb

-5. Review the changes to the HTML artefacts to check they are as expected
+5. Review the changes to the Govspeak artefacts to check they are as expected
 6. Run the following command to update the checksums for the smart answer:

         $ rails r script/generate-checksums-for-smart-answer.rb <smart-answer-flow-name>